ionq-samples/getting-started/README.md

 2. Set up a Virtual Environment:

-    Run the following command to create a virtual environment (`ionq`):
+    Run the following command to create a virtual environment:

     ```shell
-    virtualenv ionq
+    python3 -m venv ionq
     ```

     Activate the `ionq` virtual environment: